darksh3llgr/autoscan/README.md

 New tools are work in progress.
 This tools at the moment have issues, so I never give a garanty for work without errors.
 If you use it, you use it at your own risk.
+# Webinterface
+Exist, is a simple PHP Script, in development.
 #
 # Video
 Yes, not in youtube :-)